 Regulatory offences such as these are strict liability offences.
-As such, the AIC has the onus to prove that the Demand was properly made upon the Agent, proper in the sense that they meet all the requirements under the Act, and that the Agent did not comply.
+As such, the AIC has the onus to prove that the Demand was properly made upon the Agent, proper in the sense that they meet all of the requirements under the Act, and that the Agent did not comply.
 Once this occurs, the responsibility then shifts to the Agent to establish that due diligence was exercised in meeting the statutory requirement to respond.
 To substantiate this due diligence defence, the Agent must prove that all reasonable means were taken to avoid making the offence.
 There is nothing that requires the AIC to prove that the Agent's failure to respond was intentional.

 In consideration of the evidence before it, and the appropriateness of the request to confirm CE records under the Regulation, the Council is satisfied that the Demand met the requirements of s.
 481 of the Act.
 The Council agreed that the Agent was given a reasonable opportunity to respond to the Demand.
 Given the fact that the Agent failed to respond when called upon, the Agent has not met the burden of proof to establish the due diligence defence.
+Further, the Council is concerned that the Agent did not respond until they received notification that their certificate of authority was suspended.
+No explanation was provided by the Agent as to why the Demand and its repeated reminders were ignored.
 As such, the Council finds the Agent guilty of violating s.
 481(2) of the Act, and also finds that the Agent has subsequently violated s.
 480(1)(b) of the Act.

 In terms of the applicable sanction, the Act requires that all holders, and former holders, of certificates of authority produce information when called upon.
-In this matter, the Council took into consideration the extenuating circumstances which led to the Agent's failure to respond to the Demand by the deadline provided.
-The Council considered this to be a mitigating factor as to why a response was not provided prior to the deadline outlined in the Demand.
-However, the Council is still of the view that the public is not well-served when agents fail to comply with demands, like the Demand made in this case.
+The public is not well-served when agents fail to comply with demands, like the Demand made in this case.
 Pursuant to s.
 13(1)(b) of the Certificate Expiry, Penalties and Fees Regulation, A.R.
 125/2001, the Council has the discretion to levy a civil penalty in an amount up to \$1,000.00.
-In this case, the Agent did not satisfy the audit by the deadline provided, however subsequently satisfied the audit after receiving the Report.
-In consideration of all of the evidence, the Council orders that a penalty in the amount of \$300.00 be levied against the Agent.
+In this case, the Agent did not respond to the numerous reminder communications from the AIC and only responded when they received notification of the suspension of their certificate of authority.
+As such, the Council believes that a significant civil penalty must be levied as a deterrent, not only to the Agent, but to all licensees.
+In consideration of all of the evidence, the Council orders that a penalty in the amount of \$750.00 be levied against the Agent.

-The civil penalty of \$300.00 must be paid within thirty (30) days of the mailing of this Decision.
+The civil penalty of \$750.00 must be paid within thirty (30) days of the mailing of this Decision.
 In the event that the civil penalty is not paid within thirty (30) days interest will begin to accrue at the prescribed rate.
 If the Agent has active certificates of authority at the time that the civil penalty becomes due, and that civil penalty has not been duly satisfied, the Agent's active certificates of authority will be suspended in accordance with s.
 480(4) of the Act.
 Pursuant to s.
-482 of the Act (excerpt enclosed), the Agent has thirty (30) days in which to appeal this decision by filing a Notice of Appeal with the Office of the Superintendent of Insurance.
+482 of the Act (excerpt enclosed), the Agent has thirty

+(30) days in which to appeal this decision by filing a Notice of Appeal with the Office of the Superintendent of Insurance.